wujekbogdan/map_of_science/.changeset/itchy-poets-shout.md

 "@map-of-science/root": minor
 ---

-Add repository root to the pnpm workspace to allow Changesets to version the root package.
+Create a dummy `@map-of-science/root` package as a workaround for Changesets to hold the changelog of the monorepo root package.